CERC’s proposed deviation rules may impact renewable project profitability

 The National Solar Energy Federation of India also raised concerns, warning that the new rules could threaten project viability and discourage further investment in the country’s renewable energy sector.

-Author: PPD Team Date: February 7, 2025 The National Committee on Transmission (NCT) has recommended two interstate transmission system (ISTS) schemes to the Ministry of Power for final approval.
-These will be implemented under tariff-based competitive bidding (TBCB) and the regulated tariff mechanism (RTM).
-One scheme involves the transmission system for evacuating power from renewable energy (RE) projects in Rajgarh (1,500 MW) Special Economic Zone (SEZ) and Neemuch (1,000 MW) SEZ in Madhya Pradesh.
-Originally…
+Author: PPD Team Date: November 28, 2024 The National Committee on Transmission (NCT) has recommended two interstate transmission system (ISTS) projects to the Ministry of Power (MoP) for final clearance under the tariff-based competitive bidding (TBCB) mode.
+The first project involves the transmission system for evacuating power from renewable energy projects in the Rajgarh Special Economic Zone (SEZ) in Madhya Pradesh, Phase III, with an estimated cost of Rs 10.79 billion.
+REC Power Distribution Company…